What is a Home Health Aide?

-Home Health Aide Example Provide routine individualized healthcare such as changing bandages and dressing wounds, and applying topical medications to the elderly, convalescents, or persons with disabilities at the patient’s home or in a care facility.
+Job Description: Provide routine individualized healthcare such as changing bandages and dressing wounds, and applying topical medications to the elderly, convalescents, or persons with disabilities at the patient’s home or in a care facility.
 Monitor or report changes in health status.
 May also provide personal care such as bathing, dressing, and grooming of patient.

-Daily Life Of a Home Health Aide
+A Day in the Life of a Home Health Aide

 - Accompany clients to doctors’ offices or on other trips outside the home, providing transportation, assistance, and companionship.